Tuesday, September 6, 2011

-Leeks ('porri', in Italian) have thickening properties and a more complex flavor profile than onions, thanks to the cabbage hints of their upper leaves(1).
+Leeks (‘porri’, in Italian) have thickening properties and a more complex flavor profile than onions, thanks to the cabbage hints of their upper leaves(1).
 When replacing onion for leek in a risotto, the resulting dish is creamier and with more depth.
-Saffron brings an additional element to this first course, and the brighter color makes it even more appetizing.
+Saffron is traditional in Milanese style risotto, but also a spice that goes amazingly well with leek, bringing an additional element to this first course.
 The preparation of any kind of risotto is very reliable, as long as a few tips (below) are kept in mind.

-- ⅔ cups of risotto rice (Carnaroli or Arborio)
+- 2/3 cup of risotto rice (Carnaroli or Arborio)

 - 2 leek stalks, washed and sliced